albertattard/java-boot-camp/testing.md

     public class AppTest {

-      @DisplayName( "should return true if the sum of the given integers is equal to or greater than 10, false otherwise" )
       @ParameterizedTest( name = "Dice values {0} and {1} should yield a victory" )
       @CsvSource( { "5, 5", "5, 6", "6, 5", "6, 6" } )
       public void shouldReturnTrueIfWon( int a, int b ) {